XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/transaction-censorship-detection.md

 - `rippled` servers in the network, including possibly your own server, are being impacted by a class of bug that causes `rippled` servers to inconsistently relay transactions to other `rippled` servers in the network.

+    Currently, there are no known bugs that cause this unexpected behavior.
+However, if you see the impact of what you suspect is a bug, consider reporting it to the [Ripple Bug Bounty](https://ripple.com/bug-bounty/) program.

 {% include '_snippets/rippled_versions.md' %}